barryclark/jekyll-now/_posts/2016-5-28-new-website.md

 **Technology**

 The first thing to stand out in this website is that it works using github pages, powered by Jekyll, a flat file website generator.
-You probalby have heard about flat file cms, and sttaic website generators and their advantages (simple, fast and easy to deploy).
+You probably have heard about flat file cms, and static website generators and their advantages (simple, fast and easy to deploy).

 **Checklist for the new website:**

 - A simple way to publish content (a blog!), and Jekyll Now offers just that.
 - Decoupled theming system that allows me to change the website design without affecting the content
-- Simple hosting, since I dont need much space, database or dynamc content I didnt want to deal with web hosting services and the monthly cost.
+- Simple hosting, since I dont need much space, database or dynamic content I didnt want to deal with web hosting services and the monthly cost.

 **Whats next**